- Faculty & Staff

 Want to join?

-If you have been admitted to FASS One and would like to be part of the FaM at the Surrey campus, contact email@example.com or 778-798-9384 for additional information and/or to reserve your spot.
+If you have been admitted to FASS One, you are already part of FAM at the Surrey campus.
+If you don't know whether you are in FASS One or not, or if you wish to participate in FAM, contact email@example.com or 778-798-9384 for additional information and/or to reserve your spot.
 Spaces are limited.

 What does a peer mentor do?